dermatologist/dhti/README.md

 * This elixir creates an embedding from patient's medical record for Q&A

-`dhti-cli elixir install -g https://github.com/dermatologist/dhti-elixir-fhire.git -b feature/schema-dict-1 -n dhti_elixir_fhire`
+`dhti-cli elixir install -g https://github.com/dermatologist/dhti-elixir-fhire.git -n dhti-elixir-fhire`

-You may also install from a wheel file (after building it locally):
+You may also install from a wheel file (after building it locally with `python setup.py bdist_wheel`. -e path -v version):

-`dhti-cli elixir install -e ~/repos/dhti-elixir-fhire/dist/dhti_elixir_fhire-0.0.1-py3-none-any.whl -n dhti_elixir_fhire -v 0.0.1`
+`dhti-cli elixir install -e ../dhti-elixir-fhire/dist/dhti_elixir_fhire-0.0.1-py3-none-any.whl -n dhti-elixir-fhire -v 0.0.1`

 ### Examine bootstrap.py
-`cat ~/dhti/elixir/bootstrap.py`
+`cat ~/dhti/elixir/app/bootstrap.py`

 You need to refer to the elixir documentation for the parameters required for the bootstrap.py.
 This is where you define the *LLM, embedding model, hyperparameters etc that are injected at runtime.*